kvara11/printful/README.md

 # Printful API Integration

 ## Project Description
-This project provides a simple integration with Printful API V2 using Docker with PHP 8.2 and Apache
+This project provides a simple integration with Printful API V2 using Docker with Native PHP 8.2 with autoload and Apache web server (includes manual caching for data).

 ## PHPUnit
 For testing: